annuncio8427/Module-11/Singly Linked List : Find the Middle Node.md

-# 📚 Singly Linked List : Find the Middle Node of a Singly Linked List Using Recursion
+# 📚 Singly Linked List: Find the Middle Node of a Singly Linked List Using Recursion

 This Python program demonstrates how to find the middle node of a singly linked list using recursion.
 The program calculates the middle element by utilizing two pointers, with one pointer moving one step at a time (slow) and the other moving two steps at a time (fast).
 When the fast pointer reaches the end of the list, the slow pointer will be at the middle node.

+---

 ## 🎯 Aim